 Bethesda Softworks strategy card game The Elder Scrolls: Legends has just appeared on the Play Store again as an updated version.
 So far it appears like only a few select tablets can install the latest release.
-Whether that means the game will be tablet only is still unkown.
+Whether that means the game will be tablet only is still unknown.

 Those of you who have the ability to install, feel free to sound off in the comments and let us all know how it plays.